cloudera-cemea/mlops-mlflow/lab_3_monitoring/README.md

 Documentation: https://docs.cloudera.com/machine-learning/1.5.3/models/topics/ml-model-tech-metrics.html

-## Good Example: Prediction Monitoring with Model Metrics
+## Solution #2: Prediction Monitoring with Model Metrics

 To answer questions such as data & concept drift and to add custom business logic to monitoring workflows, Model Metrics offer a customizable approach to monitor both REST API endpoints and batch inference processes.
 By integrating custom code, users can track specific performance indicators tailored to their models.

-The notebook [model_metrics.ipynb](./monitoring/model_metrics.ipynb) shows a full example how to make use of Model Metrics to track predictions along with inputs and a delayed ground truth.
-The notebook makes use of the decorated predict function defined in the [predict_with_metrics.py](./monitoring/predict_with_metrics.py) module.
+The notebook [2_model_metrics.ipynb](./monitoring/2_model_metrics.ipynb) shows a full example how to make use of Model Metrics to track predictions along with inputs and a delayed ground truth.
+The notebook makes use of the decorated predict function defined in the [2_predict_with_metrics.py](./monitoring/2_predict_with_metrics.py) module.

 ```python
 import cml.metrics_v1 as metrics